-Dwelling units may be transferred within a Planning Unit as long as the total number of units for the Planning Unit as shown on Table 1 remains the same.
+Dwelling units may be transferred within a Planning Unit as long as the total number of units for the Planning Unit as shown on Table 1 remains the same, except for units permitted in the Affordable Housing Overlay as specified in Section III.D.6 of this Specific Plan.
 If a property owner submits an entitlement application for development of a portion of a Planning Unit for a density which is greater or less than the average gross density for the Planning Unit, then a transfer of density within a Planning Unit is involved, as long as the assigned total of units (as shown on Table 1) remains the same.
 The subject application must include:

-- 1) a plan showing both the approved and proposed allocations of dwelling units within the Planning Unit, and - 2) the written concurrence of all property owners affected by the proposed transfer.
+- a) a plan showing both the approved and proposed allocations of dwelling units within the Planning Unit, and - b) the written concurrence of all property owners affected by the proposed transfer.